 And of course this has a long-term impact on your confidence at work.
 So whether you return to the same employer or a different employer, your confidence can be completely on the floor because of your experience of discrimination.
 Honestly, being with a baby for nine months and not being in the workplace can make you feel a bit crackers when you go back!
 If you've got this horrible experience of discrimination on top of that then it just really knocks you out and can take a really long time for you to feel yourself again.

 If I'm experiencing pregnancy discrimination, what should I do?

 The first thing I always say to people is that if you feel that you're experiencing any form of discrimination, document everything.
 Try and get everything on record where you can, get people to email you things where you can, make notes of dates and what was said and call us and we will talk you through it and help you with the next stage of the process.
 We also recommend that before it gets to that point, people in larger companies set up women's support groups.
 Get women together to talk about their experiences in the workplace and then you can lobby your employer as a group: that's so much more powerful than an individual.
 If you've got 10-20 women all saying the same thing together, they can't ignore you and they can't then target you like you're the problem.

 Try and get allies within the organisation as well.
 If you're in a smaller organisation, hopefully there are women there who have also had a baby while they're in the company.
 Talk to them, get them on your side, get them to explain to you some of the challenges that they've experienced so that you can figure out ways to overcome those challenges as they're happening.
 And you know, if you get unfairly shafted, just try and get another job.
 There are good employers out there.

-The paperback of Pregnant Then Screwed (now retitled The Motherhood Penalty) is published 3rd March 2022.
-You can pre-order here.
+The paperback of Pregnant Then Screwed (now retitled The Motherhood Penalty) was published 3rd March 2022, and is available to purchase at bookstores across Australia.